Skip to content

 Healthy Fats in almonds also contribute to hormone production.
 Testosterone synthesis requires cholesterol, and almonds provide a healthy source of this essential fat.
 The high protein content in almonds supports muscle growth and repair, further aiding overall health and hormonal balance.

 So do almonds have an impact on sexual performance?
 As part of a healthy diet, yes.
-But not on their own like other supplements for testosterone could.
+Aside from the potential impact on libido, the nutrients within nuts could even help increase semen volume.
+That said, nuts on their own won't have a significant increase on testosterone like other supplements for testosterone could.

 Cashews for Testosterone: Rich in Zinc